Corporate behaviour including anti-corruption and anti-competitive behaviour

 Continued training of employees on new export control procedure implemented in 2019

-- A completion rate of 95% (of relevant employees) was reached for export control training in 2022
+A completion rate of 91% was reached for export control training in 2023 for employees who were required to complete the course

-- In 2022, one case of misconduct was reported via our external whistleblowing hotline.
-After a thorough investigation by a third party, the allegations were confirmed.
+In 2023, one case of misconduct was reported via our external whistleblowing hotline.
+The case has been solved

 Outlook